Go CODE Girl at Western University

 What is Go CODE Girl?

-Go CODE Girl provides an exciting opportunity for girls in grades 7-11 across Ontario to learn about the exciting world of coding and software development and discover opportunities in computing and engineering fields.
+Go CODE Girl provides an exciting opportunity for girls, including all who identify as female, in grades 7-11 across Ontario to learn about the exciting world of coding and software development and discover opportunities in computing and engineering fields.

 Why is this necessary?

-Western Engineering Outreach is looking forward to welcoming young women in Grades 7-11 to our fourth Go CODE Girl event.
+Western Engineering Outreach is looking forward to welcoming young women in Grades 7-11 to our eighth Go CODE Girl event.

 Having trouble viewing this slideshow?
 Click here.